I am trying to get a handle on another day that’s snowballed.

 The sweet moment bursts with more magic than a reduced-rate-week in the Magic Kingdom.

 And I return my girl’s beaming grin.
-“Yes, honey,” I say, as I step back to admire the hut, “I’m very glad I came.”
+“Yes, honey,” I say, as I step back to admire the homemade hut.
+“I’m very glad I came.”

 I am humming a song as I walk up the hill toward our home, and when I re-enter my mess, the dishes don’t look quite so intimidating after all.

-He’d said it with a flame of disdain in his eyes, and at twenty-two-years-old, I’d wondered if he was right.
+The flame of disdain in his eyes had made my stomach lurch, and at twenty-two-years-old, I’d wondered if he was right.

 But eighteen years later, this American isn’t convinced that that fiery young man was completely correct.
 Sure, there’s greed in America and anywhere else that Satan weaves his subtle lies.
 But there’s also goodness and graciousness and selflessness in this country that is home to the richest people to ever walk the face of the earth.